Chura Matar

 Chura Matar is a healthy, nutritious, and delicious Indian winter breakfast dish made using flattened rice (poha) and fresh green peas (matar).
-Learn to make it in Banarasi style in this post (vegetarian, gluten-free).
+In this post, learn to make it in Banarasi style.

 About Chura Matar

-Chura Matar is a winter special warm breakfast dish popular in Uttar Pradesh.
+Chura Matar (Matar Poha) is a warm breakfast dish popular in Uttar Pradesh.
 It is also made in some parts of Bihar and Madhya Pradesh.

 The Bihari version is a little different from the UP and MP version and is called Chiwda Chooda.
 In the Bihari version, poha is deep-fried and prepared like a Chiwda, which is a popular Indian snack that is usually served with tea.